 Make Your Own Wreath

 Do you admire those casually stunning wreaths made from natural seasonal greenery?
 Us, too.
 And our Guru of Gorgeousness, Janna Jo Williams, leads wreath-making workshops every year at the Farm Stand.
-If you’ll be in the area, our next workshop is this Saturday, December 14th starting at 11am.
-Details here.

 “In our regular wreath workshop, participants start by making their own wreath form using grapevines from a nearby organic vineyard,” says Janna.
 “But you can start with a pre-made grapevine form – they’re widely available.”